Cloudxtreme/DDPS-demo/files/README.md

     ├── os-utilities
     ├── pgpool-II
     ├── postgresql
+    ├── vagrant-report
     └── web-app

 The provision script provision-vm.sh controls which applications are installed and configured first.
 The order matters!

-Each folder must contain an install.sh bash-script for installing and configuring the application.
-Please check the requirements for your application are meet, before installing/configuring the application.
+Each folder contains an install.sh bash-script for installing.
+Some applications require an additional configure.sh script to configure the application afterwards.
+Please check that the requirements for your application are meet, before installing/configuring the application.
+So the scripts can be run multiple times.

 For instance pgpool-II requires postgresql, so the postgresql/install.sh must come before pgpool-II/install.sh in the provision-vm.sh and the pgpool-II/install.sh should check that postgresql is installed and configured correctly before installing and configuring.